October Was Breast Cancer Awareness Month

 Creating Chemical Free MattressesOrganic Mattress Blog

 The Futon Shop, a family business since 1976, is dedicated to continue to manufacture premium organic chemical-free healthy mattresses, and eco-friendly furniture for you and your family.
 Let us help you make your bedroom and your home safe from harmful chemicals.
 It’s so simple; just ask your doctor or chiropractor’s for a note or prescription for no fire retardants added to your mattress.
 Most retailers purchase their mattresses in bulk and are unable to eliminate harmful fire retardants.
 Our custom made, premium organic and green futon mattresses can easily empower you to choose whether or not you want fire retardant in your mattress.
+A chemical free message from our CEO Suzanne Diamond.

 The Futon Shop strives to create the kind of awareness that will empower the eco-conscience consumer to understand what is in the products they are buying, and that they have choices.
 The reason that laws have been mandated to control fire resistant mattresses is consumer safety from deadly house fires.
 The latest federal fire regulation is 16 CFR part 1633, which requires all mattresses to pass an open flame test.
 In California Technical Bulletin 117 applies for upholstered furniture and mandates every single component in an upholstered sofa be flame retardant.